 Do you find it hard to express how you feel?
 Sometimes, when we’re frustrated or angry, we might express our feelings indirectly rather than being up-front.
 But when we aren't open about our feelings, it can create confusion and negatively impact our relationships

-Passive-aggressive behaviour can ‘feel normal’ to us - especially if it’s how we’ve grown up seeing others around us deal with relationship issues.
-Whether done verbally or nonverbally, someone may be passive-aggressive as a way to avoid outright hurting someone else’s feelings, or as a way to show displeasure or disagreement without outright stating it.
+Passive-aggressive behaviour can ‘feel normal’ - especially if it’s how we’ve grown up seeing others around us deal with relationship issues.
+Whether done verbally or nonverbally, someone may be passive-aggressive as a way to avoid hurting someone else’s feelings, escape conflict, or as a way to show displeasure or disagreement without outright stating it.

 It’s a more common way of dealing with things than you might think.
 But what are the signs we can look out for to recognise (and stop) being passive-aggressive in our romantic relationships?
 Why are we passive-aggressive in the first place?
-And is it really a bad thing?
+And how does it affect us?

 What is passive-aggressive behaviour (and why do we do it?)

-Also referred to as non-verbal aggression, when we talk about passive-aggressive behaviour, it refers to when you feel angry or upset with someone, but feel like you can’t or don’t want to tell them about it to deal with the issue directly.
+Also known as non-verbal aggression, passive-aggressive behaviour refers to when you are angry or upset with someone, but feel like you can’t or don’t want to tell them about it to deal with the issue directly.

-There are many different reasons why someone might be passive-aggressive.
-They might have low self-esteem, feel insecure, or be afraid of losing control.
-Other common reasons can also be as a way of coping with feelings of stress, anxiety, or depression.
-It can also be a way to try and deal with rejection or conflict, because of feelings of under-appreciation, or because they are worried that any natural feelings of anger aren’t the ‘right’ response, and so trying to sugarcoat things feels like a better option.
+There are many different reasons why someone might display passive-aggressive behaviour, including low self-esteem, insecurity, or fear of losing control, as well as using it as a way to cope with feelings of stress, anxiety, or depression.
+It can also be a way to try to deal with rejection or conflict, because of feelings of under-appreciation, or due to worry that any natural feelings of anger aren’t the ‘right’ response, and so it becomes an attempt to sugarcoat things.

 Why is passive-aggressive behaviour bad?

 We almost all exhibit signs of passive aggression from time to time.
 But when it becomes a pattern of behaviour or a habit within our relationships (whether that’s romantic, platonic, or with work colleagues), it can become frustrating or upsetting for the other person involved, causing a divide between you.
 And for the person exhibiting this behaviour, their inability to say what is wrong and express themselves clearly can often worsen the issue as it isn't being dealt with directly.

 Am I being passive-aggressive?
 20 examples of passive-aggression in romantic relationships

-Here are some common examples of how passive-aggressive behaviours can look in a romantic relationship.
+Here are 20 common examples of how passive-aggressive behaviours can look like.
 Do you often do any of these?
-If so, it could be time to challenge your behaviour and look towards other, more helpful methods of communicating with your partner.
+If so, it could be time to look towards other, more helpful methods of communicating with your partner.

-- You refuse to talk to them (use the silent treatment) or make them guess what’s wrong when you’re upset or angry about something.
+- You refuse to talk to them (use the silent treatment) or make them guess what’s wrong when you’re upset or angry.

 - You make indirect comments or criticisms instead of outright saying what’s wrong.